 - 8 flour tortillas

-- 12 ounces freshly grated Monterrey Jack Cheese
+- 12 ounces (about 2 cups) freshly grated Monterrey Jack Cheese

 Cutting against the grain, slice the steak with a very sharp knife into thin strips, no more than a 1/4" thick.
 Transfer to a mixing bowl, along with the taco seasoning.
 Massage the taco seasoning into the beef until evenly coated and set aside.